-As tax season approaches, what are your plans for upgrading your office computers?
-This article will give you some guidelines for upgrading and an overall strategy for replacing the computers in your office.
+As tax season approaches, it’s time to take inventory of your technology and start making plans to upgrade your office computers, if necessary.
+This article will give you guidelines for upgrading and an overall strategy for replacing outdated computers in your office.

 - Operating system version